eltonjrv/eltonjrv.github.io/README.md

-# Files that are used during the execution of our QIIME pipeline
+# Files that are used during the execution of our under development QIIME-based pipeline